Magnificat (Penderecki)

-Magnificat is a large-scale sacred composition, a musical setting of the biblical canticle Magnificat, for bass soloist, men's and boys' voices, two mixed choirs, and orchestra, by Krzysztof Penderecki, completed in 1974.
-It was commissioned for the 1200th anniversary of the Salzburg Cathedral, where it was premiered on 17 August 1974, conducted by the composer.
+Krzysztof Penderecki's setting of the biblical canticle Magnificat was commissioned for the 1,200th anniversary of Salzburg Cathedral and premiered there on 17 August 1974 under the composer's baton.
+It is a vast work, being scored for bass vocal soloist, boys’ voices, seven other men’s voices, two 24-part mixed choirs and orchestra.

 History

-Penderecki was commissioned to compose the piece by the Austrian broadcaster ORF for the 1200th anniversary of the Salzburg Cathedral.
-He wrote the music from 1973 to 1974.

-The composer conducted the first performance on 17 August 1974 at the Salzburg Cathedral, with Peter Lagger, the ORF Symphony Orchestra and Choir, the Wiener Sängerknaben and the Schola Cantorum Stuttgart.
-It was published by Schott.
+The commission came from Austrian broadcaster ORF.
+The music was written in 1973 and 1974.
+The premiere was given by Peter Lagger, the Wiener Sängerknaben, the Schola Cantorum Stuttgart, the ORF Choir and the ORF Symphony Orchestra.
+And the score was published by Schott.

-Structure and scoring
+Structure

-Penderecki scored the Magnificat for a bass soloist, a vocal ensemble of seven men's voices, two mixed choirs of at least 24 voices each, boys' voices and orchestra.
-He structured the work in seven movements:
+The work is in seven movements:

 The duration is given as 40 minutes.
 The first section begins with a sustained note which grows to a cluster, into which the choir enters the initial text.
 The second section is a fugue in dense texture, with sub-divided voices and rich harmonies.
 In the third section, mercy (misericordia) is depicted by high woodwinds and strings with the voices in chordal clusters.
 The solo bass expresses power (potentia) in the fourth section, first juxtaposed by lower strings, then concluding alone but still with high intensity.
 The fifth section is a passacaglia which includes declaimed text sung, spoken and whispered, reminiscent of Penderecki's earlier choral compositions.
 The sixth section is the most complex, with the voices and several instruments in exchanges, and solo voices corresponding to instrumental motifs.
 After a climax that "pivots between tonal stability and disintegration", with brass dominating but interjected by strings and timpani, the conclusion arrives in a "mood of anxious and equivocal calm".